BUDGET Asus VA249HE monitor: 24″ 1080p good for gaming?

 The one thing I really need on this monitor is a dedicated button to switch the SplendidPlus viewing modes.
 This omission really hurts usability for me, it’s too bad they made this design change in favor of Low Blue Light menu access, and not even a cycle.
 It’s just a really poor design decision by Asus.

 Overall, it’s an awesome low-budget gaming monitor that’s good for entertainment and some photo/video editing, a really great monitor for the price.
 The Asus VA249HE monitor is available in some parts of the globe, with US availability coming fairly soon!
-If you decide to up grab one, buying through our affiliate links will help us out here, with no extra cost to you.
+IIf you pick one up, shopping through our affiliate links will help us here with no extra cost to you.
+And follow us on Twitter, Instagram and Facebook at techspinreview.